epha29/ETS0460-15/dictionary/README.md

  key: the key ehose value you want to retrieve default_value : optional thr value to return if the key is not found.is not provided it defaults to none

+ # dict.formkeys().py

+ The fromkeys() method returns a dictionary with the specified keys and the specified value.

+        what is the syntax?

+dictionary = dict.fromkeys(keys, value)